-- After meeting with your advisor, or the advising coordinator, and before 4pm on November 13: Bring your signed Course Selection Form to the advising coordinator in 112E Goessmann.
-This is to ensure that a hold will removed from your SPIRE account in a timely manner.
-If you do not attend your designated advising session, AND bring your Course Selection Form to the advising coordinator in 112E Goessmann Lab by 4pm on November 13, the HOLD will remain on your SPIRE account.
+- After meeting with your advisor, or the advising coordinator, and before 4pm on March 29: Bring your signed Course Selection Form to the advising coordinator in 112E Goessmann.
+This is to ensure that a hold will be removed from your SPIRE account in a timely manner.
+If you do not attend your designated advising session, AND bring your Course Selection Form to the advising coordinator in 112E Goessmann Lab by 4pm on March 29, the HOLD will remain on your SPIRE account.
 You will be unable to enroll for classes until the hold is lifted.
 The hold will not be lifted until you meet with your advisor or the advising coordinator.

 Students may pick up registration materials in the Office of Student Affairs, 126 Marston Hall or outside 112E Goessmann.
 You are required to have the following Registration materials with you when you meet with your advisor or the advising coordinator.